moliver28/research-handbook/content/handbook/support/workflows/how-to-respond-to-feedback.md

 ### What does success look like?

-At the end of your rotation:
+At the end of your week:

 1. You should have performed the triage work described in the handling ["Good"](#handling-good-reviews) and ["Bad"](#handling-bad-reviews) sections